oopsmonk/documentation/wallets/0.1/trinity/how-to-guides/send-a-transaction.md

 ## Step 1.
 Choose an IOTA network

-You can send transaction to an IOTA node on any [IOTA network](root://getting-started/0.1/network/iota-networks.md).
+You can send transaction to a node on any [IOTA network](root://getting-started/1.0/networks/overview.md).

 By default, Trinity connects to a [quorum](../concepts/node-quorum.md) of Mainnet nodes, which maintain the main IOTA network where IOTA tokens have a value.